 Not quite sure what to do when you feel drained and looking to recharge for the day?
 Sometimes, the simplest solutions are the best ones.
 Take this opportunity to catch up on a little extra sleep.
 For so many of us, even just an hour or two of extra sleep can make all the difference between appearing bubbly and happy and falling asleep at your desk at the office.

 Turn off your alarms and let yourself wake up naturally in the morning.
 If you find yourself yawning during the day, lie down for a nap.
 You’ll be much more rested and ready to get back to work after this extra sleep.
+You can also prep your comfy spot by placing a delicate flower on your nightstand.
+Flowers can have excellent health benefits, including helping you get a restful sleep.
+The gardenia is beautiful to admire, and these flowers can help promote a better night’s sleep instead of waking up in the middle of the night.
+The timeless orchid can help improve your air quality by releasing lots of oxygen and delicate aromas for you to soak up through the night.

 11. Exercise to Get Your Blood Pumping